andersfischernielsen/Bitcoin-Price-Predictor/report/report.md

 ### LR

 Linear Regression is, in short, an attempt to find a linear function that models some given data points best.
 The model aims to predict a $y$ value such that the error difference between predicted value and true value is as small as possible, and does this by trying to reach the best value that minimizes the error between predicted $y$ value and true $y$ value.
 This is accomplished using a loss function, Root Mean Squared Error (or RMSE) between the predicted and actual values.
 Using Gradient Descent on the loss function, the optimal linear function is determined across the data points.

 #### Algorithm

 #### Strength and Limitations

 Linear regression has poor outlier resistance.

 ### SVR

-The goal of the SVR model is to find a function $f(x)$ that deviates from $yn$ by a value no greater than $ε$ for each training point $x$ that at the same time is as flat as possible.
+The goal of the SVR model is to find a function $f(x)$ that deviates from $yn$ by a value no greater than $\epsilon$ for each training point $x$ that at the same time is as flat as possible.
+Furthermore, the optimal function will be the function that has the maximum margin from the input data.
 The model achieves this by lifting the input into a space with higher dimensions with a non-linear mapping.
 A linear model is then constructed in the resulting space.
 The accuracy of the model depends on the mapping, called a kernel.
 The non-linearity of the kernel function allows non-linear regression, which Linear Regression does not.

 #### Algorithm

 #### Strength and Limitations

 Accuracy depends on kernel function.

 ### LSTM